AI in loyalty programs

 When structure is missing, the wrong things get optimized

-- Marketing owns campaigns
+Marketing owns the campaigns

 What does AI in loyalty programs mean in practice?